 The Street Department is a professional team dedicated to enhancing the quality of life in Huntington through the maintenance and improvement of City streets – the largest single asset owned by the citizens of Huntington.
 We are committed to providing the highest level of service to the community concerning our city's roadways while providing valuable services including yard waste management, administration of contracted trash/recycling services, winter snow/ice removal and more.

-Please note: When making an online payment, it may take up to two business days for the processed payment to be reflected on your online account.
+Note: It may take up to two business days for online payments to reflect on your account.

 The City Utilities Drop Box & Resource Center has its own entrance on Cherry Street.